 Any type of flooring comes with inevitable upkeep if you intend to keep the quality maintained, and polished concrete floors are no different.
-While they are extremely durable and require minimal maintenance when compared to other types of decorative concrete and other flooring alternatives, they do require some degree of regular attention if you intend for their shine to remain long lasting.
-Below we will discuss just this and give you some tips on how to maintain your polished concrete floors over time.
+While they are extremely durable and require minimal maintenance when compared to other types of decorative concrete and other flooring alternatives, they do require some degree of regular attention if you intend for their shine to remain long-lasting.
+Below we will discuss just this and give you some tips on how to maintain your polished concrete floor cleaner over time.

 As mentioned, while concrete floors do require some attention, the amount to which you’d pay polished concrete floors is much less than that of other flooring alternatives.
 The degree to which you attend to polished concrete all depends on how much traffic the area receives.
 Residential floors see much less traffic than most any commercial or industrial location such as grocery stores or warehouses.
 Thus, they require much less attention.

 Because they require no waxing or sealers, maintenance of polished concrete generally only entails dust mopping to remove any particles of dust or grime that may abrade polished concrete’s surface.
 Dry dust mopping is then followed by wet mopping using only clean water and clean mops.
 Some polished concrete floor cleaner experts also recommend using a floor cleaner to uplift any dirt particles so that they may be more easily removed.